SophieDufrane/PP3_Satisfaction_Survey/README.md

   - `pip install black`
 - To format the code using black on the specific file:
   - `black run.py`
+- As I noticed that Black kept lines together up to 88 characters, I added a line-length configuration:
+  - `black --line-length 79 run.py`

 ### Deployment Steps